linode/docs/docs/databases/postgresql/use-postgresql-relational-databases-on-centos-7.md

 >
 >When Postgres is installed using this method, the version number is included in its configuration directories.
 For example, `/var/lib/pgsql` becomes `/var/lib/pgsql/9.6`.
 This is also the case with systemd units; `systemctl status postgresql` becomes `systemctl status postgresql-9.6`.

 1. Select the version you wish to install from the [Postgres Yum repositories](https://yum.postgresql.org/repopackages.php).
-Locate the CentOS 7 link for your chosen version, and download it to your Linode:
+Locate the CentOS 7 link for your chosen version and download it to your Linode:

         wget https://download.postgresql.org/pub/repos/yum/9.6/redhat/rhel-7-x86_64/pgdg-centos96-9.6-3.noarch.rpm